luca-parisi/hyper_sinh/README.md

 ### Usage

-You can use the custom `HyperSinh` activation function in Keras as a layer:
+You can use the custom `HyperSinh` activation function in Keras or PyTorch as a layer:

-#### Example of usage in a sequential model in Keras with a HyperSinh layer between a convolutional layer and a pooling layer
+#### Example of usage in a sequential model in Keras with a `HyperSinh` layer between a convolutional layer and a pooling layer

 Either